+Why Breakfast is Your Most Important Meal and What Most People Get Wrong

+>

-What About Fasting?
+> What About Fasting?

-Yes, I believe in fasting and pushing breakfast til noon or even 1pm some days.
-After a late night out with too much booze and treats, it can help mitigate hormonal responses, but not everyday.
-Many people who save the majority of their calories for the afternoon/evening not only overeat, but also have impaired digestion.
+> Yes, I believe in fasting and pushing breakfast until noon or even at 1 pm some days.
+After a late-night out with too much booze and treats, it can help mitigate hormonal responses, but not every day.
+Many people who save the majority of their calories for the afternoon/evening not only overeat but also have impaired digestion.
 Reverse fasting is my preferred type of fasting.
 This type of fast means you start your fast earlier in the day.
-Think an earlier dinner around 6/6:30 pm and breaking the fast around 9/10am.
+Think of an earlier dinner around 6/6:30 pm and breaking the fast around 9/10 am.